Bayesian Quantum Amplitude Estimation: Processing adaptive data

 \section{Processing adaptive data}

+Previous QAE proposals present numerical results for a single execution and a single chosen amplitude \cite{grinko2021, wie2019}.
+As discussed in section \ref{sec:methods}, to obtain a more robust benchmark, we instead average the results over randomized amplitudes.
+These averages must be taken over several runs for each data point.

-To benchmark QAE algorithms, it is necessary to take averages over several runs for each data point.
-These averages are usually taken over algorithm executions, which is straightforward to do.
-Since these executions always use the same experiment controls and thus the same sequence of query numbers, we simply take the average of all the estimation errors for each query number.
+For algorithms with fixed amplification schedules, this is straightforward.
+Since these executions always use the same sequences of experiment controls and thus the same sequence of query numbers, we simply take the average of all the estimation errors for each query number.
 For any query number, we are sure to have as many summands as there are runs.

-Once adaptivity is introduced, this is no longer as simple: the query numbers are bound to vary between runs.
+However, most algorithms we have analyzed, including BAE, have adaptive amplification schedules.
+This complicates the averaging, as the sequences of query numbers are bound to vary between runs.
 What is more, they tend to increase exponentially, which means that the data will become exponentially sparse as the iteration number grows.
-Owing to this, it would be extremely difficult to obtain averages by brute force.
+Owing to this, it would be difficult to obtain averages by brute force.
 That is, we could run many simulations and hope that for many distinct and spaced out numbers of queries, there exist coincidental occurrences in a significant proportion of these runs.
 We could then represent the data points corresponding to these lucky query numbers for which we have sufficient information.
-However, this is extremely inefficient, especially for large iteration numbers; note that in the algorithms we have seen, the number of queries tends to grow exponentially with the iterations.
+However, this is extremely inefficient, especially for large iteration numbers; note that in the algorithms we have seen, the number of queries grows exponentially with the iterations.

-Can we do better?
+We thus seek alternative processing methods.
 Ideally, we would make use of all the data, condensing it into a handful of representative data points.
 The aim is for the resulting graph to relay the underlying tendency correctly and intelligibly.

 A sensible first step is to bin the data, splitting them into groups depending on their numbers of queries.
 The remaining question is how to process each subset of data to get a single point representing the bin in a way that does not over or under-estimate the learning rate, nor introduce artifacts that hinder visual analysis.